cansik/nodistract/README.md

 # Nodistract

 Nodistract is a simple content management system for blogs which uses markdown for writing blog posts.
 It offers a single page app for administration.

-It automatically creates a web service for upload and edit blog posts which is discoverable by a Swagger UI.

 To provide a great user experience it uses the bing spell checking api which helps you to write your blog posts without any mistakes.

 ## Requirements